-As a fellow with A+ Schools and president of the Southeast Center for Arts Integration, she teaches teachers how to integrate movement and drama in the classroom to boost learning, and she teaches artists how to integrate curricular goals into their school residencies.
+A former fellow with A+ Schools and current president of the Southeast Center for Arts Integration, she teaches teachers how to integrate movement and drama in the classroom to boost learning, and she teaches artists how to integrate curricular goals into their school residencies.
 She taught Community-Based Performance at Duke University and Creating Original Performance at the Bennington College July Program.
 She served on Alternate ROOTS’ Resources for Social Change Training Team, conducting learning exchanges with artists and community activists on creating art for social change by, with, and for communities.
 She has performed and/or taught in schools, colleges, prisons, juvenile detention centers, hospitals, street festivals, and on television.
 She toured the eastern US with TOUCH Mime Theater, performing, teaching, and collaboratively creating twenty original performances.
-She directed and performed with Jelly Educational Theater.
+She directed, wrote, and performed with Jelly Educational Theater.

 2310 Stansbury Rd.